-This Ordinance shall apply to all areas of the municipality that are located within the Neshaminy Creek Watershed, Tohickon Creek Watershed, or East Branch Perkiomen Creek Watershed as delineated in Appendix G which is hereby adopted as Ordinance of this Ordinance.
+This Ordinance shall apply to all areas of the municipality that are located within the Neshaminy Creek Watershed, Tohickon Creek Watershed, Skippack Creek Watershed, or East Branch Perkiomen Creek Watershed as delineated in Appendix G which is hereby adopted as part of this Ordinance.

-This Ordinance shall apply to temporary and permanent stormwater management facilities constructed as Ordinance of any of the regulated activities listed in this section.
+This Ordinance shall apply to temporary and permanent stormwater management facilities constructed as part of any of the regulated activities listed in this section.
 Stormwater management and erosion and sedimentation control during construction activities which are specifically not regulated by this Ordinance, shall continue to be regulated under existing laws and ordinances.